cch5ng/messenger_intl/README.md

 ```

 This file is a template for the Google API key.
 During account setup, there is a step where you download a private key file (json).
 Make a copy of this file, rename it as translation-credentials.json, and place it in the /server directory.

-Please refer to the documentation from MongoDB, SendGrid, and Google for instructions on how to create developer accounts for those services.

 **Install libraries**